zaidhafeeez/open_wiki/wiki_articles/articles_Python_programming_language_software/ADvantage_Framework.md

 # ADvantage Framework

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T03:25:40.914184+00:00
+- **Last Updated:** 2024-12-03 07:33:51 UTC
 - **Original Article:** [ADvantage Framework](https://en.wikipedia.org/wiki/ADvantage_Framework)
 - **Language:** en
 - **Page ID:** 36244326

 ## Summary
 ADvantage Framework is a model-based systems engineering software platform used for a range of activities including building and operating real-time simulation-based lab test facilities for  hardware-in-the-loop simulation purposes.
 ADvantage includes several desktop applications and run-time services software.
 The ADvantage run-time services combine a Real-Time Operating System (RTOS)  layered on top of commercial computer equipment such as single board computers or standard PCs.
-The ADvantag
+The ADvantage tools include a development environment, a run-time environment, a plotting and analysis tool set, a fault insertion control application, and a vehicle network configuration and management tool that runs on a Windows or Linux desktop or laptop PC.
+The ADvantage user base is composed mainly of aerospace, defense, and naval/marine companies and academic researchers.
+Recent ADvantage real-time applications involved research and development of power systems applications including microgrid/smartgrid control and All-Electric Ship applications.

 ## Categories
+This article belongs to the following categories:

 - Category:2011 software
 - Category:2012 software